testing-co/JAVA-OCT2023/Java4MVC/readme.md

    | services   | [TripService class](./packages/TripService.java) | To handle all backend logic (will stay the same) | [Services](https://login.codingdojo.com/m/315/9533/64301) |
    | controllers| [APIController class](./packages/APIController.java) | To receive HTTP request and render the data  (DON'T NEED IT AFTER JSP)|   |
      | controllers| [TripController class](./packages/TripController.java) | To receive HTTP request, retrieve data from service and render the jsp|   |
-6. Create all the corresponding jsp when testing each CRUD operations
+6. Create all the corresponding jsp when testing each CRUD operations (NO CODE PROVIDED)
 | jsp Page |  Logic  | Reference |
 | ---------|--------|-----------|
 | tripDashboard |  Get the list of trips from service and render in jsp| Fruity Loop |